zuiersadien/zuiersadien/README.md

 [![N|Solid](https://i.ibb.co/5c5VhhQ/zuiersaien.png)](https://my-profile-lake.vercel.app)

 ## HEY
-I'm Will ,a 20 years old web developer from arequipa
+I'm Will ,a 20 years old web developer from Arequipa , who loves create things for the internet.
+I mainly code in JavaScript and Python, but I am always learning.
+My most recent project activodigital.pe, which is a website dedicated to the purchase and sale of usdt in Peru

 > Do androids dream?

 ## SKILLS